 What can 5G deliver?
 “One hundred times more speed, a dramatic increase of capacity and real-time low latency,” says Höttges.
 5G will improve existing services and should open up some exciting new use cases for business customers and consumers.

-To realise the full potential of 5G, Deutsche Telekom required a network transformation.
+To realize the full potential of 5G, Deutsche Telekom required a network transformation.
 The company is partnering with leading technology vendors such as VMware to help that transformation succeed.
-Early in 2020, Deutsche Telekom and VMware announced a collaborative project to develop an open, intelligent vRAN platform for both LTE and 5G networks. vRAN workloads will run on a VMware telco cloud platform optimised for real-time and low-latency workloads.
+Early in 2020, Deutsche Telekom and VMware announced a collaborative project to develop an open, intelligent vRAN platform for both LTE and 5G networks. vRAN workloads will run on a VMware telco cloud platform optimized for real-time and low-latency workloads.